osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 .q
 ```

 This will create files `s0.C` and `s0.h` in your test directory that contain code corresponding to the definition of the TTree `t0`.
-This code can be used to process files containing data is these TTree's.
+This code can be used to process files containing data in these TTree's.

 Now we will add a histogram to the TSelector code.
 Several code lines have to be added to the TSelector code files `s0.C` and `s0.h`.